Email: Chapter 5B, Article 2

 §5B-2-16.
 Entrepreneurship and Innovation Investment Fund.

 (a) The Entrepreneurship and Innovation Investment Fund is hereby created.
-The fund shall be administered by the Department of Economic Development and shall consist of all moneys made available for the purposes and from the sources set forth in this section of the code.
+The fund shall be administered by the Division of Economic Development and shall consist of all moneys made available for the purposes and from the sources set forth in this section of the code.

 (b) The fund consists of moneys received from the following sources: